valadaptive/uwurandom/README.md

 `/dev/urandom` is made out of cold hard math.
 Instead, consider using `/dev/uwurandom`, which generates data through a tiny catgirl furiously typing away utter nonsense inside your computer.

-**Disclaimer: I am very bad at C. While I've tested this myself and haven't managed to cause a kernel panic, this is probably not production-quality code.
+**Disclaimer: I am very bad at C. While I've tested this myself and haven't managed to cause a kernel panic, this is not production-quality code.
 Use at your own risk.**

 ## Installation and usage